tirmisula/tirmisula.github.io/content/posts/partition-function.md

 p(x) = \frac{1}{z} \prod_{i=1}^K \psi(x_{C_i})
 $$

 Local structures of MRF are not probabilties, only the whole graph is considered as probability model.
-That is why partition function is introduced.
+Thus partition function is introduced.

-Partition function is useful in:
+Partition function exists in:

 $$
 \begin{cases}